-$^{^{55}}$ The discussion of the infrastructure sharing provisions in Section 259 of the 1996 Act was authored by NRRI Senior Research Specialist, Robert E. Burns.
+&lt;sup>55 The discussion of the infrastructure sharing provisions in Section 259 of the 1996 Act was authored by NRRI Senior Research Specialist, Robert E. Burns.

-56 A qualifying carrier here means a telecommunications carrier that (1) lacks economies of scale or scope, as prescribed in the FCC's regulations, and (2) offers telephone exchange service, exchange access, and any other service included in universal service, to all consumers, without preference, throughout the service area for which it has been designated as an eligible telecommunications carrier:
+&lt;sup>56 A qualifying carrier here means a telecommunications carrier that (1) lacks economies of scale or scope, as prescribed in the FCC's regulations, and (2) offers telephone exchange service, exchange access, and any other service included in universal service, to all consumers, without preference, throughout the service area for which it has been designated as an eligible telecommunications carrier.

-An "eligible telecommunications carrier" is defined in Sec.
+&lt;sup>57 An "eligible telecommunications carrier" is defined in Sec.
 214 (e) of the 1996 Act as a common carrier that is designated by a state commission as being eligible to receive federal universal service support in a service area.
 It must offer the package of federally supported services using its own facilities or through resale, and it must advertise the availability of those services.

-market entry may be created.
+If infrastructure sharing is implemented in a way that allows limited facilities and functions to be made available on a first-come, first-served basis, a new barrier to market entry may be created.
 Even use of a secondary market (i.e., resale of shared infrastructure) in such a circumstance would not remove the barrier.
 Instead, it would merely transfer rents from the ILEC to the qualified carrier that had secured the sharing arrangement.